The 10 Most Common Mobile App Development Questions Answered

 How can I validate my app idea?

-Proof of Concept (POC), Prototype, or a Minimum Viable Product (MVP) are the three main ways to validate an app idea.
-These three approaches are quick and cost-effective ways of validating a product.
-Aside from validation, they also offer added benefits including eliciting new ideas and areas for improvement, client and stakeholder involvement and making sure the entire team is collaborating towards the overall goal throughout the project lifecycle.
-If you want to enhance your product launch and increase the likelihood of product success, using one or all of these techniques will help you avoid common mistakes, from faulty features to an app that has no space in the market to begin with.
-Each method is individually advantageous when used properly, whether you’re looking to test key business concepts, win over stakeholders, or validate marketability.
+Proof of Concept (POC), Prototype, or a Minimum Viable Product (MVP) are the three main ways to validate an app concept.
+Aside from validation, they also offer added benefits, including eliciting new ideas and areas for improvement, client and stakeholder involvement and making sure the entire team is collaborating towards the overall goal throughout the project lifecycle.
+If you want to enhance your product launch and increase the likelihood of product success, using one or all of these techniques will help you avoid common mistakes, from faulty features to an app that has no space in the market.
+Each method is individually advantageous when appropriately used, whether you’re looking to test fundamental business concepts, win over stakeholders, or validate marketability.

 How will my app make money?

 Choosing the right mobile app monetization model is imperative to the success of any mobile app, and consequently, can negatively impact the overall user experience if you choose the wrong strategy.
-How do you generate a decent stream of revenue without compromising the overall quality and user experience of your app?
+How do you generate revenue without compromising the overall quality and user experience of your app?

 Selecting the model that is right for your app will depend on a variety of factors, but you need to establish your monetization strategy before you launch your product.
 Business objectives will dictate the approach your product employs.
 At the basest level, you need to consider what your app does.
-What problem does it solve?
-How does it solve this problem?
-What is the service/purpose?
 Some monetization models will lend themselves to particular types of apps.
 For example, the subscription model works best for services like music, and video streaming, news and entertainment, and other apps focused heavily on content.
 In-app purchases, on the other hand, are lucrative for free-to-play games and apps centered around products, like shopping and retail apps.

 Careful consideration of how you will monetize based on your product type, your user base, and market intelligence won’t guarantee profitability, but it increases your chances of success.
 The most common app monetization strategies are: